kexa-io/git-action/README.md

 ### Prerequisites

+#### Knowledge

+Before attempting to implement Kexa CI/CD, we advise you to have a global knowledge base on [Kexa](https://github.com/4urcloud/Kexa/blob/main/documentation/Documentation-Kexa.md).

+#### Technical

 Only the credentials to access your various addons need to be retrieved upstream.
 Depending on the addons you wish to use, please refer to their documentation: